oliver-anhuth/pbnorm/README.md

 # Simple File Ordering Utility
-Simple coding exercise using OS file system access and REs to compare Python against Rust implementation.
+Simple coding exercise to compare a Python against a Rust implementation.
+Use OS file system access and RegExs for file name adjustments.